 You will need to add the following wording to your witness statement:

-To the best of my knowledge and belief, the creditor(s) named in the demand has/have not presented a petition against me.
-The reason for my failure to apply to set aside the demand within 18 days after service is as follows….’
+‘That to the best of my knowledge and belief, the creditor(s) named in the demand has/have not presented a petition against me.
+The reason for my failure to apply to set aside the demand within 18 days after service is as follows…’

 What happens after you apply for the setting aside of your Statutory Agreement?